mic-max/micmax.pw/_posts/2022-01-04-call-visualisation.md

 I realised after searching the file system and trying to use `sqlite3` via `adb` to read the internal call log database that both require a rooted phone.
 Okay, well I'll keep this [Pixel 4a (5G) Root Guide](https://forum.xda-developers.com/t/guide-root-pixel-4a-5g-android-12.4221133/) handy in case I go down that route, I'd rather not though... been there, done that, back in 2014 :bug:

 After hours of trying to avoid using the third-party exporters I descended into madness and was considering insane ways to get the call history data _that I so desperately needed_.
-Namely, stitching together a bunch of screenshots programmatically via `adb` commands, then analyzing that with [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition) and using [template matching](https://en.wikipedia.org/wiki/Template_matching) for any icons.
+Namely, stitching together a bunch of screenshots programmatically via `adb` commands, then analysing that with [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition) and using [template matching](https://en.wikipedia.org/wiki/Template_matching) for any icons.
 And, if that doesn't sound like over-engineering :fearful:

 This project was originally done in a few hours and now I'm blowing it up, but like, in a fun way, ya know... :bomb: :sparkles: